mermaid-js/mermaid/docs/n00b-gettingStarted.md

 But how is the code turned into a diagram in a web page?
 To do this we need a mermaid renderer.

-Thankfully the mermaid renderer is very accessible.
+Thankfully the mermaid renderer is very accessible, in essence it is a javascript.

 The requirement is on the part of the web browser.
 Modern web browsers, such as Firefox, Chrome and Safari, can render mermaid.
 But Internet Explorer cannot.
-The web browser also needs to be able to access the online mermaid renderer at cdn.jsdelivr.net/npm/
+The web browser also needs access to the online mermaid renderer which it downloads from https://cdn.jsdelivr.net/npm/mermaid

-For an easy introduction, here follows three practical examples for turning code into diagram with:
+For an easy introduction, here follows three practical examples using:
 1. an online mermaid editor
 2. a mermaid plugin
 3. a generic web server of your choosing